 Day 1: Arrival Stratford-upon-Avon for overnight.
 Set in the beautiful rural Warwickshire countryside on the banks of the river Avon, it is a handsome town in its own right and home to one of the world’s great theatrical ensembles, the Royal Shakespeare Company.

-Day 3: Transfer to Shipston on Stour and walk to Chipping Norton.
-Today, you pass close to the Rollright Stones, an ancient site located on the Oxfordshire/Warwickshire border.
+Day 3: Walk to Chipping Norton, passing close to the Rollright Stones, an ancient site located on the Oxfordshire/Warwickshire border.
 The complex consists of three main elements, the King’s Men stone circle, the King Stone, and the Whispering Knights.
 Arrive at Chipping Norton, once a centre of the wool industry and trade – it retains many elegant buildings from that era and has evolved into a thriving and vibrant local economic and cultural centre.
 Overnight Chipping Norton.

 14 miles/22.4 kms